 We at Vermonters for Good Government believe it is best to always examine the facts and language of any legislation, and to inform the public about all aspects of what we are up against here in Montpelier.
 To that end we wanted to share with you two things; 1) the process to amend the Constitution here in VT, and 2) the actual language that would be enshrined in the Constitution if we don’t put a stop to this over-reach and poorly thought out travesty.
+Words carry legal meaning, and the more vague and undefined they are, like in this case, the larger the Pandora’s box becomes!

 It is important to note that a Constitutional amendment (or removal of an amendment) must start with the legislature.
 This process began at a time when the legislature was essentially closed to the public, while citizens were understandably distracted by the coronavirus pandemic and upheaval in our economy.
 Yet, we’re well into the process now, and citizens are just becoming aware of this Constitutional amendment at the 11th hour.
 The time for vigorous debate and education is now; it is not a time for rubber-stamping.